zhangjiacheng/zhangjiacheng.github.io/_posts/2023-09-11-CampaignMemberStatusTrucking.md

    - Sent
    - Received
    - Responsed
-- Salesforce provides the `Campaign Member Statuses` to add or edit the Status options.
+- Salesforce provides the `Campaign Member Statuses` standard related list (can be dragged to the page layout if you want to use it) to add or edit the Status options.

 ## Why tracking Campaign Member Status